Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 1. Retrospec Traverse H1 Convertible Ski Helmet

 This is arguably the best kids’ ski helmet on the market simply because it is a universal convertible helmet.
-Thanks to its universal design, this helmet is suitable for bike, snowboard, and ski use.
+Thanks to its universal design, this helmet is suitable for use on bikes, snowboards, and skis.

-The good thing is that this helmet has passed the severe safety test, thus assuring quality protection at all times.
+The good thing is that this helmet has passed severe safety tests, thus ensuring quality protection at all times.

-Made with heavy-duty materials, its ABS hard exterior can offer ultimate protection against bruises and bumps, thus making it a durable design and ideal choice.
+Made with heavy-duty materials, its ABS hard exterior offers ultimate protection against bruises and bumps, making it a durable design and an ideal choice.

 Another helpful feature of this hat is that it will keep your kid’s head warm during snowboarding.
-It is also available in various colors to suit your preferences and tastes.
+It is also available in various colours to suit your preferences and tastes.

 CERTIFICATION: Part 1203 (Bicycle Helmets), CPSC 16 CFR, and CE EN 1077:2007 (Ski Helmets)